Spring applications will be available in mid-June

 What is Unique about this Opportunity?

-- Take Engineering courses at a top university in Spain alongside local degree-seeking students.
+- Take Engineering courses in English at one of Spain's leading research universities alongside local degree-seeking students

-- Engineering and science courses are taught in English, and humanities courses are taught Spanish.
-Students with sufficient language proficiency may take engineering and science courses from the general course catalog in Spanish.
+- Engineering and science courses are taught in English, and humanities courses are primarily taught Spanish.
+Students with sufficient language proficiency may also take engineering and science courses from the general course catalog in Spanish

 What is Unique about Santander and UC?

-Host Institution: Universidad de Cantabria: A comprehensive university located in Santander, the capital city of the province of Cantabria on the northern coast of Spain.
+Host Institution: Universidad de Cantabria: A comprehensive research university located in Santander, the capital city of the province of Cantabria on the beautiful northern coast of Spain.

 Optional Internship: June through August